LorizzTrono/LorizzTrono/README.md

 👋 Hey there!
-I'm Loris Trono, currently an 11th-grade student.
+I'm Loris Trono, currently an 11th-grade student at ITI Majorana(TO).
 Nice to meet you all!

 About My Current Work & Studies: